Romkabouter/ESP32-Rhasspy-Satellite/README.md

 Example: {"brightness":20,"idle":[240,210,17,0],"hotword":[173,17,240,0],"update":[0,255,255,0]}

+Restart the device by publishing {"passwordhash":"yourpasswordhash"} to the topic SITEID/restart Mute/unmute the microphones by publishing {"mute_input":"true"} or {"mute_input":"false"} to the topic SITEID/audio Mute/unmute playback by publishing {"mute_output":"true"} or {"mute_output":"false"} to the topic SITEID/audio
-You can restart the Voice by publishing {"passwordhash":"yourpasswordhash"} to the topic SITEID/restart You can mute/unmute the microphones by publishing {"mute":"on"} or {"mute":"off"} to the topic SITEID/audio Can can also change the framesize by sending commands to SITEID/audio
+Change the amp to jack/speaker by publishing {"amp_output":0} or {"amp_output":1} to the topic SITEID/audio Adjust mic gain publishing {"gain":5} to the topic SITEID/audio You can also change the framesize by sending commands to SITEID/audio

 ## Roadmap

 These features I want to implement in the future, not ordered in any way
-- Support other sample rate for incoming messages
-- Indication of the streaming status, or more likely an indication if the audio output was halted.
 - led animations
 - 3D case including small speakers.

 ## Known issues
 - Uploading a sketch sometimes fails or an error is thrown when the uploading is done.
 If you get the error, check if your new sketch has been implemented or start over.
-- Audio output is sometimes distorted
-- Mono is not always detected, leading to audio playing to fast.